35th Reunion

 Cabot Library, Science Center

 Please come to headquarters to check in when you arrive on campus.
-You will receive your name badge, favor, Reunion materials, and your House/dorm room key and assignment, if you are staying on campus.
+You will receive your name badge, Reunion materials, and your House/dorm room key and assignment, if you are staying on campus.
 Luggage storage is available on-site.
 Learn more and pre-purchase your luggage storage here.

 8:45-10:15am